 Nicole aims to promote the pleasure and enjoyment of eating through her work.
 She highlights mindful eating concepts with clients and focuses on intuitive eating patterns.
-She creates practical strategies with her clients, to help them achieve their nutrition and health goals.
+She creates practical and personalized strategies with her clients, to help them achieve their nutrition and health goals.
 She also provides meal plans that fit her clients lifestyle and eating habits, encouraging them to prep their meals in advance.
 Nicole has an encouraging, motivational and understanding approach.
 Nicole has a strong understanding of nutritional science and helps her clients navigate through ‘nutrition non-sense’ using an evidenced-based approach.

 I have struggled with intuitive eating and food cravings throughout my life.
 Being accustomed to living a fast-forward life, with a million and one things to do, I didn’t always take time to sit down and enjoy my meal.
 This wasn’t a big deal, right?
 Until I discovered that this lifestyle was leading me to be a problematic eater.
 I would eat because I was stressed about school or work (gummy candy was my favourite).
 I would over-indulge during social situations.
 I would also feel guilty for overindulging, which lead to more indulging.

 My issue wasn’t that I didn’t know what was healthy to eat.
 It was that I wasn’t always paying attention to the reasons that were leading me to eat when I wasn’t actually hungry.
 I also wasn’t great with making my environment work for me.

 What has helped me become a more normalized eater?

 Every day I make a goal to eat meals at a table in a relaxed environment, with minimal distractions.
 This means no screens (cell phone, computer or TV!).